eserlxl/vglog-filter/doc/BUILD.md

 - Builds the project using `make -j20` for fast parallel compilation.
 - If `tests` is specified, builds and runs the test suite with automatic cleanup.
 - Validates command-line arguments and provides helpful warnings for unknown options.
+- Supports all build configuration combinations for comprehensive testing.

 ## Performance Features
 The built executable includes several performance optimizations: